min2ha/ukwa-site/content/target/14381/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Ewan Morrison - Why I Joined Yes and why I changed to No: Facebook

 The author links to his blog publishing his change of position on the Scottish Independence Referendum; includes comments and discussion.